Get Your Gun

 A German language version with the title "Roter Mann" with German lyrics written by Gunter Gabriel was released in 1974, also on Bell Records and sung by Zakatek.
 This version was released on the German compilation album, 1000 Nadelstiche - Amerikaner Und Briten Singen Deutsch (1000 pin pricks - Americans and Brits sing in German) on Bear Family Records in 2002.

+The recording of the song was re-released, for the first time on CD as a track on the album Pop Cycles Vol. 12.
+The song still receives radio play, notably on WFMU's "Evan "Funk" Davies Show" on 21 June 2023.